 Glossary /Definitions

-Actors: all parties participating in the SRP Assurance Scheme v 1.3.
+Actors: All parties participating in the SRP Assurance Scheme v 1.3.

-Assurance Service Provider (ASP): GLOBALG.A.P.
-An entity mandated by the SRP to provide assurance-related services on its behalf.
+Assurance Service Provider (ASP): GLOBALG.A.P., an entity mandated by the SRP to provide assurance-related services on its behalf.

-Auditor: person who performs the IMS audit and/or review audit reports.
+Auditor: Person who performs the IMS audit and/or reviews audit reports.

 Continuous improvement: A series of incremental, documented improvements in the producer group’s operations.
 Among areas that contribute to continuous improvement plans are risk assessment; internal and external findings; complaints and appeals records; review or market requirements.

-External Inspection: Inspection by a second party for Level 2 assurance or by a third party for Level 3 assurance.
+External Inspection: Inspection by a second party for Assurance Level 2 or by a third party for Assurance Level 3.
 The producer group must contract an SRP Approved Verification Body (VB) to plan and conduct the external inspection.
 The producer group and VB must agree on costs of the external inspection; individual producers in a group are not directly charged by the VB.
 A list of SRP-approved verification bodies is available at the GLOBALG.A.P. website.

 Implementer: Supply chain actors (producers, producer groups, millers, processors, producer organizations and other organizations) who adopt and implement the SRP Standard and participate in the SRP Assurance Scheme.